joejukan/vue-di-loader/README.md

 [![NPM Version](http://img.shields.io/npm/v/vue-di-loader.svg?style=flat)](https://www.npmjs.org/package/vue-di-loader)
 [![NPM Downloads](https://img.shields.io/npm/dm/vue-di-loader.svg?style=flat)](https://npmcharts.com/compare/vue-di-loader?minimal=true)

-A Webpack loader the automatically injects child components into parent components during webpack compiling/transpiling.<br/>
+A Webpack loader the automatically injects child components into apps and parent components during webpack compiling/transpiling.<br/>
-`vue-di-loader` works with single file components (**SFC**) scanning the template section for component tags and then injects them into the code and transpiles them in to javascript during the webpack loading process.<br/>
+`vue-di-loader` works with single file components (**SFC**) that have their script sections written in **TypeScript**.
+By scanning the template section for component tags and then injects them into the code and transpiles them in to javascript during the webpack loading process.<br/>

 This simplifies the web development process, and leaves code more elegant.<br/><br/>